Few things go better together than summer vacation and a trip to the local ice cream shop.

 Two Scoops, Anoka

-This downtown shop features super premium ice cream in a wide array of imaginative flavors (try the Fat Elvis), which change weekly, plus malts and sundaes.
+This downtown shop features super premium ice cream in a wide array of imaginative flavors, which change weekly — try the Fat Elvis, "sweet banana ice cream all shook up with a salty peanut butter ripple and rich chocolate chips" — plus malts and sundaes.

 Mabel's Ice Cream, Bayport

-Blocks from the scenic St. Croix River, this adorable downtown shop serves two-dozen flavors of Cedar Crest ice cream, made just across the border in Wisconsin.
+Blocks from the scenic St. Croix River, this adorable downtown shop serves dozens of rotating flavors, made at Cedar Crest just across the border in Wisconsin.

 Big Dipper Creamery, Blaine & North Oaks